bdeckard92/dupUT/01-Class-Content/04-Web-APIs/01-Activities/02-Event-Listeners/README.md

 Use [Google](https://www.google.com) or another search engine to research this.

 ---
-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+2021 © YEAR Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.